About Azure Bot Service

 |Answer questions||Add a knowledge base to answer questions users ask in a more natural, conversational way||How to use QnA Maker|

 |Manage multiple models||If using more than one model, such as for LUIS and QnA Maker, intelligently determine when to use which one during your bot's conversation||Dispatch tool|

 |Add cards and buttons||Enhance the user experience with media other than text, such as graphics, menus, and cards||How to add cards|

 The table above is not a comprehensive list.
 Explore the articles on the left, starting with sending messages, for more bot functionality.

 Additionally, we provide command line tools to help you to create, manage, and test bot assets.
-These tools can manage a bot configuration file, configure LUIS apps, build a QnA knowledge base, mock a conversation, and more.
+These tools can configure LUIS apps, build a QnA knowledge base, build models to dispatch between components, mock a conversation, and more.
 You can find more details in the command line tools readme.

 You also have access to a variety of samples that showcase many of the capabilities available through the SDK.
 These are great for developers looking for a more feature rich starting point.